 We are volunteers who make and take care of the Python programming language.
-We have decided that January 1, 2020, will be the day that we sunset Python 2.
+We have decided that January 1, 2020, was the day that we sunset Python 2.
 That means that we will not improve it anymore after that day, even if someone finds a security problem in it.
 You should upgrade to Python 3 as soon as you can.

 Why are you doing this?